hoyekan/hoyekan.github.io/content/projects/project4/index.md

 ##### Abstract

+This project presents a comprehensive modelling approach for analyzing Love wave propagation in a stratified medium consisting of $N$ isotropic viscoelastic shear layers overlying a semi-infinite half-space.
+The theoretical formulation employs the Thomson-Haskell propagator matrix method to relate state vectors—comprising displacement and shear stress—across layer interfaces, effectively linking the half-space to the free surface.To account for realistic material damping, the study incorporates the Generalized Maxwell Body (GMB) model (Maxwell-Wiechert model), which utilizes a superposition of multiple Maxwell elements to simulate a frequency-independent quality factor ($Q$) over the seismic frequency bandwidth3.The project derives the complex dispersion equation by applying traction-free boundary conditions at the surface and radiation conditions in the half-space444.
+Finally, a numerical algorithm is implemented to solve the dispersion function, generating phase velocity and attenuation coefficient curves that characterize the dispersive and dissipative properties of the viscoelastic multilayered system.

 The theoretical framework follows the classic work of [Haskell (1953)](#haskell-1953) and [Thomson (1950)](#thomson-1950) as implemented in [Chen k. et al. (2025)](#Chenetal2025).
 Model 1, as well as model 3 and 4, used in my project are from [Yuan S. et al (2024)](#Yuanetal).
 The attanuation coefficient is computed via complex velocity approach

 ---